cadolphs/google_photo_emailer/README.md

 For parameterless instantiation and all that, this doesn't work!

 What about providing it after the fact?
 Yeah.
 "Don't connect to external systems in the constructor".
 Of course _passing in_ the created service wouldn't count as connecting in the constructor.
 But it's still something awkward.
+That's where the connect comes in.

+Anyway.
+That all seems to more or less work.
+The only problem now is that at some point I do have to test that google actually likes that format.

+Now, trying that, we run into the issue that the token cannot be refreshed, so we need to run the browser authentication...

+Okay, feeling more comfortable with these thin wrappers.
+It seems like a lot of effort to wrap a single function call, but it leads to a massive decoupling of our code from the underlying infrastructure.

+Next would be questions on how to _test_ these things.